Tools4everBV/HelloID-Conn-Prov-Target-SpeakAp/README.md

 #### Username

-SpeakApp doesn't seem to store the `employeeId` on the user object.
+SpeakAp doesn't seem to store the `employeeId` on the user object.
 Which makes it difficult to correlate a person.
-At this moment; the only way to correlate a HelloID person with a SpeakApp account is by using the `UserName` property.
+At this moment; the only way to correlate a HelloID person with a SpeakAp account is by using the `UserName` property.

 ## Setup the connector